The Marketing Formula That Actually Works

 The Short-Term Accelerator

-On the other end, we have paid marketing—also called search engine marketing (SEM) or digital advertising.
+On the other end, we have paid marketing, which is also called search engine marketing (SEM) or digital advertising.
 This includes:

 - Google Ads